 8. Move the coil just over the ground and listen for the distinct repeatable beep (high or low tone) produced by a metal targets.
+High pitch tones are targets above the Discrimination setting.
+Low pitch tones are targets below the discrimination setting.
 It is wise to plant metals just under the soil to practice on in order to learn to recognize what it will sound like.
 Planting a metal target disturbs the ground mineral, which usually reduces the depth it would have been found in undisturbed ground.
 It will take practice to determine the proper search speed and technique.
-Do not go too fast.
-Try to overlap your sweep path so that you won't miss the small and/or deeper metal targets.
+Do not go too fast, about 2 seconds per pass from right-to-left and two seconds returning from left-to-right.
+Overlap your sweep path 50% so that you won't miss the small and/or deeper metal targets.
 Targets to deep or small to achieve good tone identification will sound at the threshold level tone.

-9. Once a solid repeatable beep is located:

-A. Consult the display information.

-B. Squeeze and hold the Trigger on the hand grip and "X" the area to pinpoint and note how deep you will need to dig listed on the display.
+9. Once a solid repeatable beep is located consult the display information.
+Squeeze and hold the Trigger on the handgrip and "+" the search coil over the area to pinpoint and note how deep you will need to dig listed on the display.